oVirt/ovirt-site/source/feature/ipv6-support.html.md

 #### REST API

+Use REST API for:

 *   Check that record "Network" and "HostNic" contains "ips", that every "ip" has selected proper "version" and all IPs are listed.
+    -   Update Network with IPv6 address.
+    -   Create new Network with IPv6 address.
+    -   Use setupnetworks verb to add network with IPv6 address.
+    -   Update HostNic with IPv6 address.
 *   Check that every records with "address" or "href" properly handle IPv6 format.
+    -   Add host with IPv6 address in field address.

 ### Comments and Discussion